Pratham733/Laddu-Zabardast/README.md

-# Ladoo Zabardast
+# Laddu Zabardast

-This is a NextJS starter app for Ladoo Zabardast, an online store for Indian sweets and pickles.
+This is a NextJS starter app for Laddu Zabardast, an online store for Indian sweets and pickles.

 ## Features